reath-id/reuse-standard/README.md

 The standard does enable organisations to choose which data to share publicly (if any) and also enables more detailed data to be shared only with trusted parties or regulators.

+## Versioning and Update Process
+As the reuse space continues to develop and evolve, updates to the Standard will be necessary to ensure it remains relevant to both current and prospective users.
+[This process is defined here](./process)

 ## Who

 This draft Open Standard was researched and designed by [**Reath**](https://reath.id/) in collaboration with: